 Users can also search for results in a different location by adding in a local area qualifier, like “Hotels in London.”
 Other positions (opportunities) include Ads, Images, One Box, and, of course, users searching specifically in Local Finder and Maps.

-The practice of Local SEO includes optimizing the business's website for local search queries, as well as optimizing the business's Google My Business page.
+The practice of Local SEO includes optimizing the business's website for local search queries, as well as optimizing the business's Google Business Profile.

 There are some exceptions to Google returning a local business to a local query; in these instances, Google tries to determine the intent of the user rather than the user’s location.
 These are especially prevalent for “Hotels in …” search results where Google typically only returns booking websites in the organic search results.
 Google determined that a user wanted a choice of multiple hotels within the area searched rather than providing the user with just ten hotels within the search result.